Google Pay Max Limit per Day | Transfer Limit of all Banks in India

 If the status of the payment is shown to be “Pending” this indicates that you are unable to cancel the transaction or take any other action regarding it.

-If the event that the payment has been ‘processing‘ for an extended period of time, the app will notify you that there is a transaction waiting on your account.
+If the event that the payment has been ‘processing‘ for an extended period, the app will notify you that there is a transaction waiting on your account.

 After payment has been marked as ‘pending‘ the changeover to the successful status can take anywhere from three to five business days on average.

-The payment may possible that the payment will show up as ‘failed‘ in certain circumstances.
+The payment may be possible that the payment will show up as ‘failed‘ in certain circumstances.

-How to check Pending Transaction in Google Pay?
+How to check Pending Transactions in Google Pay?

-The following is a list of the procedures that you need to take in order to view your pending transactions in Google Pay:
+The following is a list of the procedures that you need to take to view your pending transactions in Google Pay:

-Step 1: Launch Google Pay on your mobile device and scroll all the way down until you reach the bottom of the page.
+Step 1: Launch Google Pay on your mobile device and scroll down until you reach the bottom of the page.